vbordalo/Communities-Crime/README.md

 # Communities-Crime
-Regression analysis using python and scikit learn of the Communities and Crime Data Set - UCI.
+Regression analysis of the Communities and Crime Data Set (UCI) using python and scikit learn.